 How long does this last?

 A parranda lasts until dawn!

-As you can see though Parrandas bring back great memories I’m not entirely sure if I would be doing them with my family now.
-Maybe when we visit Puerto Rico during the holiday season, we might join in a parranda.
+As you can see, Parrandas brings back great memories.
+I’m not entirely sure if I would be doing them with my family now.
+But, maybe when we visit Puerto Rico during the holiday season, we might join in a parranda.

 So, what are the 6 Puerto Rican Christmas traditions you should do this holiday season?

-This is such a fun Puerto Rican Christmas tradition for the New Years is one that is fun and when the clock strikes midnight eat a grape on each chime for good luck and good health.
+This is such a fun Puerto Rican Christmas tradition for New Year is fun one, and when the clock strikes midnight, eat a grape on each chime for good luck and good health.

 Each grape represents the 12 months of the year, so each grape is good luck and good health for each month.

 During Christmas Eve, known as Nochebuena, friends and families gather around, enjoy traditional food, and celebrate with parties until the early morning.

 If you want to try out this Christmas Puerto Rican tradition, this one is an easy and fun one to do if you enjoy having guests and family over on Christmas eve.

 What type of traditional food?
 More about this later.